ondrejhonus/wood-game/README.md

 ✅️ Enable the player to carry an axe (allow cutting only with axe, carrying with hand)
 ▶️ Create at least some basic game map, which has some interactable objects such as a sell point
 ❌ Add Items in inventory to UI
+▶️ Create UI
-❌ Implement game currency
+▶️ Implement game currency and add to UI
-❌ Add player HP
+▶️ Add player HP and add to UI
 ❌ Ability to sell logs at a specific location
 ❌ Allow player to hold an object on a specific point, not the mass center
 ❌ Vehicles for transporting logs